newrelic/infra-integrations-sdk/docs/v3tov4.md

           "attributes":{}                     # set of key-value pairs that define the dimensions of the metric }
       ],
-      "entity":{                              # this object is optional
-        "name":"redis:192.168.100.200:1234",  # unique entity name per account.
-        "type":"RedisInstance",               # entity's category
-        "displayName":"my redis instance",    # human readable name "tags":{}                             # key-value pairs that will be also added as attributes to all metrics
-                                              # and events
-      },
-      "inventory":{...},                      # Inventory data format has not changed "events":[...]                          # Events format has not changed }
+      "inventory":{...},                      # Inventory data format has not changed "events":[...]                          # Events data format has not changed }
   ]
 }